gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 }
 ```

-If we don’t set a large enough line-height to accommodate the border, it will be in danger of overwriting other lines.
-We could increase the size of the inline box for unvisited links using line-height, as we did for the big element in the earlier example; in this case, we’d just need to make the value of line-height 10 pixels larger than the value of font-size for those links.
+If we don’t set a large enough `line-height` to accommodate the border, it will be in danger of overwriting other lines.
+We could increase the size of the inline box for unvisited links using `line-height`, as we did for the `big` element in the earlier example; in this case, we’d just need to make the value of `line-height` 10 pixels larger than the value of font-size for those links.
 However, that will be difficult if we don’t actually know the size of the font in pixels.

-Another solution is to increase the line-height of the paragraph.
+Another solution is to increase the `line-height` of the paragraph.
 This will affect every line in the entire element, not just the line in which the bordered hyperlink appears:

 ```css
 p {